 - i.
-The FGR duct is normally made from schedule 40 pipe because it is easily obtainable and inexpensive.
-Schedule 20 pipe can also be used for this application. - j.
-The duct components must be seal welded, flanged or screwed together to provide an air tight duct.
+The FGR duct is normally made from schedule 40 pipe because it is obtainable and inexpensive.
+Schedule 20 pipe can also be used. - j.
+The duct components must be seal welded, flanged or screwed together to provide an airtight duct.
 Air leakage into the duct will prevent the system from working properly.
-It is sufficient to only inspect the welds for a proper seal, they do not need to be leak tested.
+It's sufficient to inspect the welds for a proper seal.
+They don't need to be leak tested.